-More information about Fitness for Work policies is available on our Building Code - Alcohol and other drugs in the workplace page.
+For more information about Fitness for Work policies, see Building Code - Alcohol and other drugs in the workplace.

 Section 32(1)(b) of the Building Code 2016, provides that the WRMP may also be required to address certain matters in Schedule 3 of the Building Code, including: